ElectronDensity

 Usage Examples

-Calculate the electron density and save it to a file:
+Calculate the electron density for a NH3 molecule and save it to a file:

 # Set up configuration